lcouper/MosquitoThermalAdaptation/README.md

 - DNA extraction, library prep, sequencing, and genomic analysis

 Projects:
-- Model mosquito distributions using each population, and an average to see how different estimates of future mosquito ranges may be based on intra-specific variation
-- Evaluate evidence for thermal adaptation: how much do Tmaxs/Tmins/Topts vary and are they correalted with source temperature?)
+1. Evaluate evidence for thermal adaptation: how much do Tmaxs/Tmins/Topts vary and are they correalted with source temperature?) (as in Ruybal et al. 2016).
 Input data into evolutionary rescue models?
-- Identify genes associated with thermal tolerance.
-Evaluate extent of genetic variation in thermal tolerance
+1b or 2.
+Modeling future climate responses using species vs population-level life history trait responses – i.e. how different are our predictions?
+3. Identify genetic clusters of Ae. sierrensis and predict future climate responses (as in Moi's 2019 paper)

 ## Currently working on ##
 - finishing thermal performance experiments (4C treatment ongoing)